KristofferC/ConstLab.jl/README.md

 `ConstLab.jl` is a small package for Julia to test and experiment with constitutive models.
 It's main functionality is to call a user given material routine over a time range, aggregate the material response and return it back for analysis.
 The load applied to the material can be user generated or one of the predefined load cases can be used.
 To facilitate visualizing the results, some auxiliary plot functions are provided.

+This code was inspired by a MATLAB script originally written by Magnus Ekh - Chalmers.

 ## Usage

 This README contains a short guide to using `ConstLab.jl`.